Apache Superset Kubernetes Operator¶

 A Kubernetes operator for deploying and managing Apache Superset.
 Built with the Go-based Operator SDK.

 The operator manages the full Superset lifecycle: database migrations, configuration rendering, component deployment, scaling, and networking.
-Users define a single Superset custom resource, and the operator resolves it into per-component child CRDs that each manage their own Deployment, ConfigMap, and Service.
+Users define a single Superset custom resource, and the operator reconciles the Deployments, ConfigMaps, Services, lifecycle task Jobs, and supporting resources for that instance.

 Features¶

-superset_config.pyper component; config changes trigger rolling restarts - Full control — every default is overridable, from high-level presets down to individual container fields, with a raw Python escape hatch for anything not covered
+superset_config.pyper component; config changes trigger rolling restarts - Configurable — defaults can be overridden at the preset, deployment-template, or container level, with a raw Python escape hatch in

-- Component toggle — enable CeleryWorker, CeleryBeat, CeleryFlower, WebsocketServer, or McpServer by setting their spec; omit to disable
+spec.config/spec.<component>.configfor settings not surfaced as typed fields - Component toggle — enable CeleryWorker, CeleryBeat, CeleryFlower, McpServer, or WebsocketServer (experimental) by setting their spec; omit to disable

-- Zero-downtime upgrades — maintenance page serves users during database migrations; the operator drains components gracefully, runs lifecycle tasks, and restores traffic only after the new version is healthy
+- Maintenance-backed upgrades — when database migrations need to run, the operator drains components, runs the lifecycle tasks, and restores traffic only after the new version is healthy; an optional maintenance page can serve users during the window when configured

 - Lifecycle automation — database cloning, schema migrations, secret key rotation, and application init run as sequenced tasks with automatic change detection and checksum-based re-execution